49 Digital Nomads Statistics 2025: Trends & Salary Data

 The following table displays the duration of digital nomad visas offered by different countries.

-CountryDuration of Visa
+CountryDuration Of Visa

 Mexico12 months